Bert Lee |

 According to the 1881

-census, Ernest Albert is the youngest of five children to Thomas Eveleigh and Sarah
+census, Ernest Albert is the youngest of [seven] children to Thomas Eveleigh and Sarah

 Ann (née Warren).
+Two older siblings died in their infancy.
 His father is a general labourer, and they all live at 35 St

 Michael's Lane in Bridport. |